Annytomica/kumiko-community-hub/README.md

 ### Conversation Threads
 The ability to respnd to a comment directly and start a discussion thread from that comment.
 Presently all comments are independent

-### Display of like and comment counts on gallery cards
-An ability to display the like and comment counts on the gallery cards would improve user experience and engagement, enticing users to indicate thier feelings and commments.

-### Update Django-cloudinary to newer version
-To allow presentation of images via HTTPS, not HTTP.
-Use of HTTP gives a warning in the console and significantly reduces the Lighthouse score for best practises for all pages displaying a Cloudinary-stored image.

 ### Increase user navigation ability
 Present navigation back and forth on pages is limited.
 An ability to paginate through articles from the single article page would make a nice improvement to UX.